 Individual files should not exceed 4GB each.
 Dataset submissions are uploaded at no cost for datasets under 1TB in size.
-For larger datasets, deposit and preservation in Mountain Scholar is charged at $150/TB for 5 years or $300/TB for longer than 5 years.
+For larger datasets, users depositing and preserving in Mountain Scholar will be charged $150/TB for 5 years or $300/TB for longer than 5 years.

 How do I submit a corrected version of an item already in the repository?

 We prefer that all items submitted to Mountain Scholar are in the final stage and no further edits are required.
 However, if a corrected version needs to be uploaded, please contact Danielle Ostendorf or another library staff member for assistance.

 What is the author/creator agreeing to when they deposit their work(s)?

 See the Deposit Agreement for the most up-to-date terms.
 Here is a summary:

 - The author(s)/creator(s) should be prepared to grant to CU Anschutz Medical Campus the non-exclusive right to preserve and disseminate the work according to the terms of the Deposit Agreement.

 - The author(s)/creator(s) should be prepared to confirm that any existing agreements related to the work, such as publication agreements previously completed with journal publishers, are not in conflict with preservation and dissemination of the work through Mountain Scholar.

 - The author(s)/creator(s) retain the right to request the withdrawal of their work from Mountain Scholar.